timholy/Revise.jl/docs/src/index.md

 π = 3.1415926535897...
 ```

+Voila!
+Even though we'd loaded Example before adding this function,
+Revise noticed the change and inserted it into our running session.

-Now suppose we realize we've made a horrible mistake: that `f` method will ruin everything.
+Now suppose we realize we've made a horrible mistake: that `f` method will mess up everything, because it's part of a more complicated dispatch process and incorrectly intercepts certain `f` calls.
 No problem, just delete `f` in your editor, save the file, and you're back to this:

 ```julia